eslint/eslint/docs/rules/switch-colon-spacing.md

 ## Rule Details

-This rule reports around colons of `case`/`default` clauses if it's different to configured spacing.
+This rule controls spacing around colons of `case` and `default` clauses in `switch` statements.
+This rule does the check only if the consecutive tokens exist on the same line.

 This rule has 2 options that are boolean value.